Abjad/abjad/trunk/abjad/docs/source/tutorials/understanding_time_signature_marks/index.rst

 Abjad responds immediately by returning the time signature mark we have just attached.

-Notice that our time signature mark's repr ha changed.
+Notice that our time signature mark's repr has changed.
 The repr of our ``3/4`` time signature mark now includes the repr of the staff to which we have just attached the time signature mark.
 That is to say that the repr of our time signature mark is statal.